robinrob/rsmithio/_posts/2018-02-06-whats-so-fun-about-programming.md

 ---
 layout:     blog_post
-title:      What's so Fun About Programming?
+title:      "What&#39;s so Fun About Programming?"
 subtitle:   Thoughts on what makes us code
 description: "Discussion about the aspects of programming that I personally find rewarding and which motivate me to continue"
 date:       2018-02-06